 One of our first semester courses, Introduction to Language Teaching (GSL 542) incorporates an initial practicum experience that affords our MA TESOL students their first opportunity to be responsible for activity design and delivery for a class of ELLs.
 Options for placement in this course include our Intensive English Program at SMC, local schools (e.g., Burlington High School) and local organizations that provide English language services to our refugee background newcomers (e.g., Vermont Adult Learning).

 Some of our required MA TESOL courses also include a practicum component, such as English Grammar (GSL 502), which requires students to have 20 contact hours with English language learners in small class or one-on-one tutoring configurations.
 These experiences are designed to develop the grammatical competence of both the ELLs and the STs.
 In addition, it gives our students the chance to design and deliver grammar-based lessons.

-One of our electives, Teaching English to Adult Emergent Readers (GSL 689), pairs MA TESOL student teachers with refugee background adults in our community.
+One of our electives, Teaching Refugee-background Students (GSL 689), pairs MA TESOL student teachers with refugee background adults in our community.
 Through small class or one-on-one tutoring experiences, our students grapple with the challenges of teaching literacy to adults, practice designing lessons that target real world needs, and develop age appropriate materials.

 Our Practicum II (GSL 689) course is a culminating practicum experience in which student teachers are responsible for independently delivering 15 hours of instruction to a group of learners in the setting of their choice.
 We have partners locally and abroad who are willing to accommodate our student teachers as they design and deliver instruction, reflect on their practice, and receive support and mentoring from both the SMC supervisor and a cooperating teacher.